AnthonyArena95/Cyber-Kill-Chain/README.md

   ![bruteforce](https://github.com/user-attachments/assets/bb4b9796-74c7-4b06-8174-f4e255a3ba34)

+- Chewbacca's password was not in the rockyou.txt file, so I began to explore new avenues to access the system

 ### Weaponization, Delivery, Exploitation

+- The results from the nmap -sV scan showed port 21 open and the version for ProFTPD was 1.3.5
 - A search was ran in Metasploit on ProFTPD to investigate potential exploits:

   ![proftpd search](https://github.com/user-attachments/assets/23139e70-6b78-4b2e-943a-8679bad7abde)